BALEHOK/learn/docs/index.md

     }
 ```

-To add some initial data lets create a seeder file in `Data` folder as well
+To add some initial data lets create a seeder file (lets name it `DataContextSeeder.cs`) in `Data` folder as well
 ```c#
     using Data.Entities;